adamstark/polish-language-learning-resources/README.md

 # Polish Language Learning Resources

 This is a collection of useful links and resources that I have been using to learn Polish.
 I hope they can help someone!
-If you have some suggestions to add please feel free to contribute via a pull request.
+If you have some suggestions to add please feel free to contribute by sending me a message or opening a pull request.

 I've put a ⭐ by the things I use the most, in case that helps guide you.
 But I've only included useful resources here so do check out everything.